SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 - **Investors/Shareholders:** In the case of companies developing or utilizing summarization technology, investors and shareholders are stakeholders with a financial interest in the success and impact of the product

 ### 3.1.3 Development and Quality team
-- **Developers:** Those involved in developing the summarization technology are stakeholders, as they aim to improve and market their product to meet the needs of users and clients.
+- **Developers:** Those involved in developing the summarization technology are stakeholders, as they aim to improve and market their product to meet the needs of customers and clients.
 - **Architect:** Architect of a development Team is supposed to come up with an architecture paradigm that is best suited for developing the tool.
 - **Quality Assurance (QA)Team:** Ensures the software's quality and performance through comprehensive testing.